 Art is a simple form of therapy that is quite effective for elderly and older adults.
 If your loved one suffers from mental conditions such as Alzheimer’s or dementia, art therapy can help them by providing a more visual and sensory way of expression.
 It is also an effective form of communication other than speaking.

 In fact, art opens up a new expressive outlet in your senior as well as enhances their emotional resilience, interpersonal abilities, motor skills, and cognitive function.
 Your parent or grandparent can find a suitable form of art depending on his/her personality by choosing from many forms of art including adult coloring books, scrapbooking, sculpting, painting, drawing, sketching, dance, and photography.

 Exercise is a form of effective therapy for older adults too.
 According to the CDC, many older adults don’t get enough exercise to maintain their physical fitness levels – nevermind improving it.

 When an aging adult exercises regularly, it stimulates the production of endorphins and neurotransmitters that help boost his/her mood.
 With more and more seniors suffering from mood swings, regular workouts can be best for them to be happy during the day.

 On the other hand, exercises also help manage anxiety and depression in older adults and make them feel good about themselves.
 It helps improve their confidence and self-esteem as a result.

-If you or the elderly person you are helping suffers from chronic pain or other physical problems, they should opt for low-impact workouts such as swimming, yoga, fishing, golfing, water aerobics, and strength training with very light dumbbells or water bottles.
+If you or the elderly person you are helping suffers from chronic pain or other physical problems, they should opt for low-impact workouts such as swimming, bed yoga or wheelchair yoga, fishing, golfing, water aerobics, and strength training with very light dumbbells or water bottles.